The Müller-Fokker Effect: Reception

 Locus editor Charles N. Brown described it as "a Vonnegut-type black humor novel that starts out very well but goes on much too long with much too much crammed into it."
 However, he said "the first 100 pages are really excellent."

 Analog Science Fiction and Fact critic P. Schuyler Miller noted "it was like Ron Goulart's farces, only with more cutting edge—let's say, Goulart programmed by a Swift tape."

 In 1970 the public reception of the book however was low, and Sladek stopped writing science fiction novels that decade.

 Translations

 The book received an early German translation as Der Müller-Fokker-Effekt (1970), published by W. Gebühr and was also translated into French as L'Effet Müller-Fokker (1974) and published by Éditions Opta.

 In pop culture

-In the comic book series Camelot 3000, a character is seen reading the novel.
+In the comic book series Camelot 3000, Joan Acton is seen reading the novel.

 Trivia

 The book's original blurb reads: "This, and only this, is the genuine novel of our time.
 Accept no imitations."

 Presciently, though in a satirical context, the US president is Ronald Reagan.

 The cover of the French translation of the book, published by Editions Opta, includes an image of comic book character Spider-Man shooting heroin.